Object Fidelity Diffusion for Remote Sensing Image Generation: Experiments

 \subsection{Ablation Study}

 We assessed the impact of different modules on image generation semantic consistency and downstream trainability by OF-Diff in Table~\ref{tab:ablation_downstream tasks}.
-We found that the input of captions would affect the fidelity of image generation.
-Images generated with captions are more in line with semantic consistency and human aesthetics, but the fidelity of these images decreases.
+We found that the images generated with captions are more in line with semantic consistency and human aesthetics, but the fidelity of these images decreases.
 This is equivalent to the data distribution deviating from the real dataset and being more inclined towards the data distribution during pre-training.
+We conduct human/GPT assessments and a fine-grained feature analysis in Appendix~\ref{sup_aesthe}, which collectively reveal the nature of this trade-off.
 Therefore, the ablation experiments for each module were conducted based on the absence of caption input.
-The contribution of each module to the enhancement of image generation fidelity is evaluated by incorporating additional components into the diffusion model with dual-branch.
+The contribution of each module to the enhancement of image generation fidelity is evaluated by incorporating additional components into the diffusion model with online-distillation.
 DDPO indicates whether to fine-tune the trained diffusion model through reinforcement learning.
-Results show that Enhanced Shape Generation Module (ESGM), Diffusion Consistency Loss (DCLoss) and the DDPO based on KNN and KL Divergence effectively improve the performance metrics.
+Results show that Enhanced Shape Generation Module (ESGM), Online-Distillation (\(L_c\)) and the DDPO based on KNN and KL Divergence effectively improve the performance metrics.
 Notably, ESGM can substantially improve the YOLOScore by over 10\%.
+In addition, we vary the weighting coefficient $\lambda$ in the consistency loss (Eq.
+7) to assess its impact on mAP and FID.
+As shown in Figure~\ref{fig:radar_ap_dior_dota} (c) and (d), both metrics are optimal at $\lambda=1$.